Adult Daughter Giving Senior Female Parent Medication In Bed At Home

 Valuing Direct Care Workers

 Why are direct care workers paid so little when their work is so valuable?
-A recent analysis by Kezia Scales and Michael LePore emphasizes that Medicaid is the largest payer for direct care services.
+An analysis by Kezia Scales and Michael LePore emphasizes that Medicaid is the largest payer for direct care services.
 Efforts to improve funding for direct care, and thus to attract and retain qualified workers, “have ended in political gridlock or inertia.”

 The labor market characterizes direct care workers as “unskilled” or “low skilled.”
 Those labels are used to justify “low pay, minimal training, and overall lack of recognition.”
 Low pay may also reflect a systemic belief that an occupation disproportionately filled by women, people of color, and immigrants has little value.